Francesco Guccini

 Guccini moved to Pàvana during World War II, then returned to Modena where he spent his teenage years and established his musical career.
 His debut album, Folk beat n.
-1, was released in 1967, but the first success was in 1972 with the album Radici.
-He was harshly criticised after releasing Stanze di vita quotidiana, and answered his critics with the song "L'avvelenata".
+1, was released in 1967, but his first success was in 1972 with the album Radici.
+He was harshly criticised after releasing Stanze di vita quotidiana and answered his critics with the song "L'avvelenata".
 His studio albums production slowed down in the nineties and 2000s, but his live performances continued being successful.

 His lyrics have been praised for their poetic and literary value and have been used in schools as an example of modern poetry.
 Guccini has gained the appreciation of critics and fans, who regard him as an iconic figure.
 He has received several awards for his works; an asteroid, a cactus species and a butterfly subspecies have been named after him.
 The main instrument in most of his songs is the acoustic guitar.

-A leftist, though not a communist, Guccini dealt with political issues and more generally with the political climate of his time in some songs, such as "La Locomotiva" or "Eskimo".
+A leftist, although not a communist, Guccini dealt with political issues and more generally with the political climate of his time in some songs, such as "La locomotiva" or "Eskimo".

 Origins

-Guccini was born in 1940 in Modena, Italy.
+Guccini was born in 14 June 1940 in Modena, Italy.
 His father from Tuscany, Ferruccio Guccini, was a postal employee, and his mother from Emilia, Ester Prandi, was a housewife.
 While his father served in the Italian military during World War II, Guccini lived with his grandparents in a small village in the Apennine Mountains in northern Tuscany called Pàvana, where he spent his childhood.
 His years spent in the somewhat archaic society of the mountains of Central Italy was to be a strong inspiration throughout his career, and it became one of the key recurring themes of his songs and books.

 When World War II had ended, Guccini moved back to his family in Modena.
 He studied at the Istituto Magistrale Carlo Sigonio, the same school Luciano Pavarotti had attended, earning his high school diploma in 1958.
 Guccini spent his teenage years in Modena, as he later recounted in his second novel Vacca d'un Cane and in songs including "Piccola Città", which paints a bitter portrait of the city as "a strange enemy".